Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will return detailed informatiom about current activity of all connected to the database clients
+This operation will return detailed information about current activity of all connected to the database clients

 #### Parameters